akhil6561/Linq_Testing/test-cases.md

 Step 1: CLick 'Edit Contact' link ------> 'Edit Contact' page should be displayed
 Step 2: Click 'Add Contact Information' button------>	'Add Contact Info' popup should be shown
-Step 3: Click 'Email' option ------>	'Email Information' page should be displayed
+Step 3: Click 'Email' option ------>	'Email Information' popup should be displayed
 Step 4: Select 'Email Type, then enter valid email and Click 'Save' button ------>	Email should be updated successfully
 Step 5: Click 'Edit/Delete' option for email------>	'Email Information' popup should be displayed
 Step 6: Update the email in popup and click 'Save'------>	'Email Information' should be updated.

+**TC_10_Verify that user is able to add/edit/delete address contact information**

+Pre-condition: User is logged in and profile homepage is shown

+Step 1: CLick 'Edit Contact' link ------> 'Edit Contact' page should be displayed
+Step 2: Click 'Add Contact Information' button------>	'Add Contact Info' popup should be shown
+Step 3: Click 'Address' option ------>	'Address Information' popup should be displayed
+Step 4: Enter address type and address and Click 'Save' button ------>	Address should be updated successfully
+Step 5: Click 'Edit/Delete' option for address------>	'Address Information' popup should be displayed
+Step 6: Update the address in popup and click 'Save'------>	Address should be updated.
+Step 7: Click 'Edit/Delete' option for address------>	'Address Information' popup should be displayed
+Step 8: Click 'Delete' button and click 'Delete' on confirmation popup as well------>	Address should be deleted.